jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacctmgr.md

 # You MUST define these flags for the QOS to work as expected
 sacctmgr modify qos job-25run50sub set flags=DenyOnLimit,OverPartQOS
 sacctmgr modify qos job-25run50sub set MaxJobsPerUser=25 MaxSubmitJobsPerUser=50

+# Remove one of those parameters
+sacctmgr modify qos job-25run50sub set MaxJobsPerUser=-1

+# Delete the QOS (they can't be renamed)
 sacctmgr delete qos job-25run50sub

 # Limit each user to 512GB and 100 CPU: